 Handy single serve Pockets Snacks of roasted organic pumpkin seeds, raw organic sunflower seeds, roasted organic tamari almonds, and dried fruit.
 The roasted almonds are misted with imported organic tamari soy sauce.
 California organic raisins and Eden dried Montmorency tart cherries are added to this crunchy, chewy, rich, nutty, sweet, tart, mildly salty, delicious snack mix.
 Eden Pocket Snacks go easily to school, work, on errands, camping, and trekking.
 Keep them in the pantry for delicious, healthy snacking.
-Very low sodium, rich in magnesium, and a good source of protein, fiber, and zinc.
-Gluten Free and .
+Very low sodium, rich in magnesium, and a good source of protein, fiber, and zinc. .

 Organic almonds and organic pumpkin seeds are separately dry roasted.
 The California almonds are misted with imported, wheat free organic tamari soy sauce.
 The roasted tamari almonds and pumpkin seeds are mixed with raw organic sunflower seeds, California organic raisins, and Eden Montmorency dried tart cherries.

 The Montmorency cherries are grown on organic and 'transitional-to-organic' family orchards.
 They are pitted, infused with organic Eden Apple Juice Concentrate, low heat air-dried, and then very lightly misted with high oleic, organic Eden Safflower Oil to prevent clumping.